-One of the issues I also serve in COUPLES/MARRIAGE COUNSELLING is when one partner in the couple found out that the other partner cheated on them.
+One of the issues I also serve in COUPLES/MARRIAGE COUNSELLING is when one partner in the couple found out that the other partner cheated on them - when there was infidelity.
 Their first reaction is betrayal, devastation, disbelief and anger.
 What often happens is a downwards spiral of checking behaviour, blaming and criticizing, shaming the partner and trust issues which can consume your life.
 In these cases I journey with the couple in their pain, and sometimes it takes a while for them to really hear each other’s hearts.
-Because betrayal cuts deep, and trust must be earned; it takes one person to have an affair, but two people build a connection.
+Because betrayal cuts deep, and trust must be earned; it takes one person to have an affair, but two people to build a connection.

 Another issue that can cause conflict and disconnection in couples is where one member is addicted to substances for e.g. alcohol and drugs as well as behaviours of addiction like gambling and pornography.
 These are difficult very issues for the addict as well as their loved ones, and the dynamics of their addictive behaviours can easily pull the wool over the untrained therapist’s eyes.
 I have a deep understanding of addictions and lots of first hand experience in the field.
 My compassion and insight into issues of addictions makes it possible for me to work with addictions on a professional level.

 Many a time a couple, who is on the brink of divorce, come to see me in a last effort to rescue the relationship.
 Such a couple proverbially do not want to “destroy the rosebush because the thorns have scraped them” and they come to work on the issues that have caused them to disconnect over a long period of time.
 Many success stories have been written in my office, which make the, sometimes arduous journey, worth the wile.
 It is extremely rewarding to both the couple and me as their therapist.

 I also offer my services to homosexual relationships.